Being aware of symptoms

 - talking about your feelings and getting support

-- finding helpful ways of managing anxiety and stress
+- finding ways of managing anxiety and stress

-- getting back into activities you enjoyed before or starting new ones
+- doing activities you enjoyed before treatment, or starting new ones

 - going back to work.